What are Hemorrhoids?

 Tampa General Hospital’s Endoscopy Center provides a full range of treatment for hemorrhoids and many other anal and rectal conditions.
 As an academic medical center affiliated with the University of South Florida, TGH is at the forefront of colorectal treatment advances.

-In addition, TGH was named one of America’s Best Hospitals for Gastroenterology and GI Surgery by U.S. News & World Report in 2020-2021.
+In addition, TGH was named #24 on the list of America’s Best Hospitals for Gastroenterology and GI Surgery by U.S. News & World Report in 2020-2021, as well as the highest-ranked hospital in Florida for the same specialty.

 Use Tampa General Hospital’s Physician Finder to find a gastroenterologist or call 1-800-822-3627.